Skip to main content

 Gas smell at any hour

 A gas-smell call near a furnace or any HVAC fixture is treated as urgent across every plan.
-The AI advises the caller to leave the home and call their gas utility, then routes the callback request to your on-call tech with the address and the situation.
+The intake captures the address and situation, applies your approved gas-odor script, and routes the callback request to your on-call tech.

 Active water from the system